HQarroum/thread-pool/README.md

 ## Usage

-To create a thread-pool instance, you simply call its constructor by providing it with the initial number of threads to provision your thread-pool instance with.
+To create a thread-pool instance, you call its constructor by providing it with the initial number of threads to provision your thread-pool instance with.

 ```c++
 thread::pool::pool_t pool(std::thread::hardware_concurrency() + 1);
 ```

 > Note that `std::thread::hardware_concurrency` returns the number of physical concurrent threads supported by your system.
-We add 1, since this API can return 0 if it was not able to compute the amount of concurrent threads.
+We add 1, since this API can return zero if it was not able to compute the amount of concurrent threads.

 ## Scheduling a callable